-Commissioner Grefenberg expressed his continuing concern in new commissioners not realizing the commitment of hours required to serve on an advisory commission, including time spent outside of Commission meetings, and asked that staff convey that information to new commissioners at orientation.
+Commissioner Grefenberg expressed his continuing concern in new commissioners not realizing the commitment of hours required to in serveing on an advisory commission, including time spent outside of Commission meetings; and asked that staff convey that information to new commissioners at orientation.

-City Manager Trudgeon reported that the handbook talked about the general breadth of activities, including reviewing meeting packets, and the time spent by each commission member between meetings and within the community, without being too specific regarding the hours involved
+City Manager Trudgeon reported that the handbook talked about the general breadth of activities, including reviewing meeting packets, and the time spent by work of each advisory commission commission member between meetings and within the community, without too being too much specificity regarding the hours involved.